PaddlePaddle/PaddleDetection/deploy/pphuman/docs/mtmct_en.md

 1. Download [REID model](https://bj.bcebos.com/v1/paddledet/models/pipeline/reid_model.zip) and unzip it to ```./output_inference```.
 For the MOT model, please refer to [mot description](./mot.md).

-2. In the MTMCT mode, input videos are required to be put in the same directory.
+2. In the MTMCT mode, input videos are required to be put in the same directory. set the REID "enable: True" in the infer_cfg.yml.
 The command line is:
 ```python
 python3 deploy/pphuman/pipeline.py --config deploy/pphuman/config/infer_cfg.yml --video_dir=[your_video_file_directory] --device=gpu
 ```